jeju5/management/cs/aws/aws_developer.md

     * Exam tips
       * give least privilege to a user.
       * create groups and assign to user(s) properly.
-      * don't use a single access key. when a developer leaves a group -> delete it and create a new one. (don't reuse it)
+      * don't use a single access key. assign keys to different roles/users/groups.
+      * when a developer leaves a group -> delete it and create a new one. (don't reuse it)
+  * RoleBased EC2
-  * EC2 with S3 Role
+    * Create a S3 bucket
+    * Create a user that has no access
+    * SSH into this EC2 instance with this user and try 'aws s3 ls'.
+It will fail.
     * IAM -> Roles -> Create Role -> select entity type: AWS Service and service: EC2
     * select AmazonS3FullAccess Policy and create a role
     * EC2 -> select ec2 instance you created
-    * right click the instance
-    * click Attach/Replace IAM Role
+    * right click the instance, click Attach/Replace IAM Role
+    * you will still have to delete existing config & credentials (which stores keys, regions ...etc)
+      ```
+      cd ~/.aws
+      rm credentials
+      rm config
+      ```
+    * Try 'aws s3 ls'.
+It will list s3 buckets.
+You will also have availability to s3 features further on.
-    * you can use EC2 Role based
+    * you can use EC2 Role based!
+      * what does this mean?
+      * whenever you use this instance, you will have all permission that this Role has.
+      * if you try EC2 with a user that has no access, you will still have some permission to this RoleBasedEC2
+    * EXAM TIP
+      * Roles alloow you to not use Keys (Access Keys, Secret Keys)
+      * Rolse are preferred (security perspective) because it is easily detached/attached to instances without having to stop or terminate instances.

 * RDS 101: AWS DB Services
-  * SQL Server, Oracle, MySQL ...
-(OLTP = Online Transaction Processing = Receieves the request and handles query reqeust. ex) ATM)
+  * SQL Server, MySQL...(OL"T"P = Online Transaction Processing = Receieves the request and handles query reqeust. ex) ATM)
-  * RedShift (OLAP = Online Analytics Processing = Analyzes Data and provides the data. ex) Datawarehouse)
+  * RedShift (OL"A"P = Online Analytics Processing = Analyzes Data and provides the data. ex) Datawarehousing)
   * DynamoDB (NoSQL)
   * ElastiCache caches data in in-memory database, and it supports Memcached & Redis.
 * RDS LAB